How will businesses survive – will there be compensation?

 - Business development support and advice to businesses along the route, including signposting to free business improvement courses.

-- Customer service staff at key junctions to help people get around and signpost them to information on the project.
+- Customer service staff to help people get around and signpost them to information on the project.

 - Logistics hubs at key junctions to provide short-term storage and last mile delivery for goods coming into premises and where the lorries or delivery vehicles are unable to park close enough to complete the delivery themselves.

-- Parking at three locations along the worksite, replacing around 60% of the spaces lost during construction.
+- Parking at various locations along the worksite, replacing around 60% of the spaces lost during construction.

-- A significant open for business campaign across digital channels (website, social media and digital screens) and offline channels (on-street signs, TV, Radio, billboards and newspapers) to help drive footfall to the area.
+- A significant open for business campaign across digital channels (website, social media and digital screens) and offline channels (TV, Radio, billboards and newspapers) to help drive footfall to the area.

 What is a logistics hub?